apache/iceberg/rest_docs/rest-catalog-v0.1-SNAPSHOT.md

 `POST /v1/namespaces/{namespace}/properties`

-*Overwrite a namespace's properties with a new set of properties*
+*Set a collection of properties on a namespace*

-Set properties on a namespace
+Set a collection of properties on a namespace in the catalog.
+Properties that are not in the given map are not modified or removed by this call.
+Server implementations are not required to support namespace properties.

 > Body parameter